zellwk/zellwk.com/src/posts/2020-05-27-think-like-a-programmer.md

 ---
 title: How to think like a programmer
+description:
 layout: post
-slug: think
+slug: think-like-a-programmer
 tags:
- - post
  - javascript
  - best
-newsletter: jsr
+newsletter: thinkLikeDev
 ---

 "I don't get JavaScript.
 I can't make components from scratch.
 My mind goes blank when I stare at a blank JavaScript file.
 I guess I can't do it because I don't know how to think like a programmer".

 Sounds familiar?
 You're not alone, my friend.
-Many people who tried to pick up JavaScript as their first programming language faced the same problem.
+Many people faced the same problem when they try to write JavaScript.

-Heck, even developers who are already coding in another language face the same issue with JavaScript too.
-Instead of "I can't think like a programmer", they say "I can't think in JavaScript".

-But no more.
+No more.

 Let today be the day where you learn to think like a programmer.

 <!--more-->

-## You can already think like a programmer.
+## You don't believe you can think like a programmer

-Have you tried simple exercises on about JavaScript on places like Free Code Camp, Code Academy or Code Wars?

-If you did, you already know how to think like a programmer.
+You don't believe you can think like a programmer because you freeze when you see a blank JavaScript file.
+But **you already know how to think like a programmer.**

-The real reason your mind blanks out when you face your JavaScript file is likely because of *coder's block*.
-You're scared to write JavaScript that doesn't work.
-You're scared to face the errors.
-You don't know how to begin.
+It's about **using logic to solve problems**.

+For example, where are you going to go for lunch today?
+There are COUNTLESS of solutions.
+But how are you going to solve this problem?

+One way to solve this is the process of elimination:

+- You don't want to cook (so you eat out)
+- You don't want to go out (so you order takeaway)
+- So you go on Food Panda, Grab, Deliveroo, or another service you know.
+- You want healthy food (so Macdonalds is not an option)
+- You find something that looks appetizing to you.
+- And you order the food.

+Problem solved!

+Understand this: **If you can decide how get lunch for yourself, you can think like a programmer.**

+## How to stop freezing when you see a blank JavaScript file

+**You freeze** when you face a blank JavaScript file **because you think about how you should structure the code**.

+- Should you use functions?
+- Should you use classes?
+- Or maybe Object-oriented Programming?

+Coders like to talk about coding paradigms.
+So you're lured into the illusion that you need to code with ONE of these paradigms.

+But you don't.

+**Don't think of structure**.

-Overcoming coder's block is simple.
+Overcoming coder's block is simple. **Think of the problem you want to solve**.
 You can follow these four steps:

 1. Break down the problem into small problems
 2. Find solutions to your small problems
 3. Assemble the solutions in a coherent manner
 4. Refactor and improve

+**Structure comes in last** (during the 4th step, refactoring).
+If you think of structure, you screw up your brain before you even begin.
+Thinking of structure before solving the problem leads to complicated, overwhelming, bloated code.

+### Errors are your friends

+A second reason why you freeze is because you're afraid of the errors that show up.

+**Don't be afraid of errors.**

+Errors are your friends.
+We're lucky to have them.

+Think about designers and other professions, when they create something, it's hard for them to know what's wrong with their work.

+But **we get instant feedback** through error messages.
+We know instantly whether our code works. **Errors are like angels that gently tell us something is wrong** so we can make adjustments and correct things.

+{% youtube 'B6EZIEqO15w' %}

+## Overcoming Coder's Block

+Think of the problem you want to solve.
+You can follow these four steps:

+1. Break down the problem into small problems
+2. Find solutions to your small problems
+3. Assemble the solutions in a coherent manner
+4. Refactor and improve

+<div class="jsCkClone"></div>

-## Step 1: Break down the problem into smaller problems.
+### Step 1: Break down the problem into smaller problems.

 How do you put an elephant into the fridge?